mkuthan/mkuthan.github.io/_pages/llm.md

 ## Organizations and labs

 * [Moonshot AI](https://www.moonshot.ai/) - One of China's most prominent and valuable artificial intelligence startups, see [Kimi](kimi.com).
+* [Pathway](https://pathway.com/) - BDH (Dragon Hatchling), a brain-inspired post-transformer architecture that integrates memory, continual learning, and latent reasoning into a single framework for extreme efficiency and long-horizon problem-solving.